docker/compose/docs/compose-file.md

 boolean values; true, false, yes, no, need to be enclosed in quotes to ensure they are not converted to True or False by the YML parser.

+First, specify the arguments in your Dockerfile:

+    ARG buildno
+    ARG password

+    RUN echo "Build number: $buildno"
+    RUN script-requiring-password.sh "$password"

+Then specify the arguments under the `build` key.
+You can pass either a mapping or a list:

+    build:
+      context: .
+      args:
+        buildno: 1
+        password: secret

+    build:
+      context: .
+      args:
+        - buildno=1
+        - password=secret

 Build arguments with only a key are resolved to their environment value on the machine Compose is running on.